deepjavalibrary/djl-serving/serving/docs/adapters_api.md

 `DELETE /models/{model_name}/adapters/{adapter_name}`

-Use the Unregister Adapter API to free up system resources:
+Use the Unregister Adapter API to free up system resources.
+This will also unload any custom formatters associated with the adapter.

 ```bash
 curl -X DELETE http://localhost:8080/models/adaptecho/adapters/a1